 Set the reference.
 This is useful if you don’t want to use the reference provided by the bank.
 You can instead use the cheque number, the payee or your own description.
 This allows you to make the reference more relevant to you, your team and your bookkeeper.

 Target a bank account.
 By default this will be to the bank account you were reconciling when you clicked ‘Create rule’.
 99% of the time you want to keep this in that account, but if you need to change it you can do here.

 Give the rule a title so you can easily find the rule from the list of bank rules in case you need to edit.

 Once you have completed these steps, click Save to create the rule.

 If you want to find the existing bank rules, click Accounts – Bank Accounts – Bank Rules.
 Then select whether you want Spend Money Rules or Receive Money Rules and choose the relevant rule from the list.

-Cash coding looks like a big spread sheet.
-You can select multiple items at a time – just hold down shift, then use the curser to move down and select all the repeating items.
+Cash coding looks like a big spreadsheet.
+You can select multiple items at a time – just hold down Shift, then use the cursor to move down and select all the repeating items.
 Once everything is selected, you only have to fill in the details on one of the selected items and all the other highlighted items will be coded the same.
 In this way you can reconcile hundreds of transactions in seconds, saving you heaps of time.
 You’re welcome.